thezedt/mr500v1-openwrt/README.md

-# mr500v1-openwrt
+# MR500v1
-OpenWrt for TP-Link Archer MR500(v1) development space
+A place for OpenWrt attempts for TP-Link Archer MR500(v1)